PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 These windows below were ALL made using PySimpleGUI, the tkinter version and they look good enough to not be simply scoffed at and dismissed.
 Remember, developer, you have a rather significant hand in how your application looks and operates.
 You certainly cannot pin it all on the GUIs you're using.

-So many posts on Reddit asking which GUI is going to result in a "beautiful window", as if there's a magic GUI library that pretties things up for you.
+So many posts on Reddit are asking which GUI is going to result in a "beautiful window," as if there's a magic GUI library that pretties things up for you.
 There are some calls in PySimpleGUI that will help you.
-For example, you can make a single call to "Chang the look and feel" which loads predefined color pallets so your windows can have some instant color and it matches.
+For example, you can make a single call to "Change the look and feel" which loads predefined color pallets so your windows can have some instant color and it matches.

 Beautiful windows are created, not simply given to you.
 There are people that design and create artwork for user interfaces, you know that right?
 Artists draw buttons, artwork that you include in the window to make it nicer.

-Some of these have been "polished", others like the Matplotlib example is more a functional example to show you it works.
+Some of these have been "polished," others like the Matplotlib example is more a functional example to show you it works.

 ![batterup2](https://user-images.githubusercontent.com/13696193/50378902-6aa2bb00-060a-11e9-8f2f-d746694fa4ee.gif)